 How to Know if LASIK or Laser Eye Surgery is Right for You

 Many people who choose laser eye surgery do so because they have experienced problems with their glasses or contact lenses or they want the convenience of not having to rely on them.
 Not every person is a suitable candidate for LASIK or laser eye surgery.
 There are certain criteria that must be met to make sure the procedure is appropriate.
-If you are interested in finding out if LASIK or laser eye surgery is right for you, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com today to schedule a consultation with Dr. Rosenbaum.
+If you are interested in finding out if LASIK or laser eye surgery is right for you, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com today to schedule a consultation with Our Doctors.